wanglmnju/Macroeconomic-Informed-Market-Forecasting/README.md

 Volatility Index (VIX)

 🔄 Prediction Target

 The model aims to predict:

-scss
-Copy
-Edit
 log(NASDAQ_t+5 / NASDAQ_t)

-with a one-day lag for prediction execution (i.e., at time t-1, we use all available info to predict log_return(t, t+5)).
+With a one-day lag for prediction execution (i.e., at time t-1, we use all available info to predict log_return(t, t+5)).

 🧪 Modeling Approach
 Data Preprocessing